pcwerk/lp-toolkit/README.md

 ## Architecture

+`lp-toolkit` is comprised of microservices that run inside a docker container environment.
+Query requests are made to the `proxy` which routes them to either the `frontend` (for static assets, e.g. HTML, css, images, etc) or `backend` (API calls).
+The persistent database is `mongo`.
+The engine of the `lp-toolkit` is consisted of a LangChain wrapper and various microservices, e.g. `vectorizer` and other data analytics tools.
+Communications between the microservices are accomplished through inter-docker API calls.

+Note that in its current design, `lp-toolkit` does not scale.
+For a large and complex production or enterprize deployment, use of a scaling technologies, e.g. a Kubernetes cluster, is almost a must.

 ![archictecture](resources/lp-toolkit-architecture-2023-12-03.png)

-## Getting started
+## Quick Start Guide

-Out of the box, `lp-toolkit` uses the ChatGPT engine, an OpenAI API key is needed.
-To get started quickly, the following tools are required:
+Before getting started, the following tools are required:

 - `npm`
 - `docker` and `docker-compose`

+Note that out of the box, `lp-toolkit` uses the ChatGPT engine.
+Therefore, an [OpenAI](https://openai.com/) API key is needed.

 The first step is to compile the frontend: